Jweaver74/Creative-Logo-Creator/README.md

   ## Challenge
   Creating the SVG shapes and colors within node.
-Having to creat e the testing before the index.js was created.
+Having to create the testing before the index.js was created.
+Getting the position of the text within the shape.

   ## GitHub